-Students with a Disability
+Students With A Disability

 A student with a disability refers to any student identified as disabled in accordance with the Individuals with Disabilities Education Act Revised and/or Section 504 of the Rehabilitation Act of 1973.
 A child is also protected under the regulations of IDEA and/or Section 504 when a public agency is deemed to have knowledge that a child is a child with a disability.
 This includes a parent expressing written concern to the Local Education Agency (LEA), a parent request for evaluation, and/or a member of the LEA expressing concerns about a pattern of behavior demonstrated by the child to supervisory personnel (§ 300.534(a)(b)(1-3)).
-If a student with a disability has an individual individualized Positive Behavior Intervention Plan (PBIP), then the PBIP supersedes the Student Code of Conduct and the student will be disciplined in accordance with the procedures delineated in his/her Positive Behavior Intervention Plan.
-If a disciplinary action constitutes a change of placement, a student with an IEP or 504 Plan protected under IDEA or Section 504 must have a Manifestation Determination Hearing.
-Students protected under IDEA or Section 504 with an IEP/504 Plan cannet should not exceed 10 out of school suspension days within a school year (cumulative or consecutive).
-If a student protected under IDEA or Section 504 plan exceeds 10 days of out of school suspension the IEP or 504 team will determine the appropriate compensatory services to address the missed service and/or instructional time on an individualized basis.
+If a student with a disability has an individualized Positive Behavior Intervention Plan (PBIP), then the PBIP supersedes the Student Code of Conduct and the student will be disciplined in accordance with the procedures delineated in his/her Positive Behavior Intervention Plan.
+If a disciplinary action constitutes a change of placement, a student protected under IDEA or Section 504 must have a Manifestation Determination Hearing.
+Students protected under IDEA or Section 504 should not exceed 10 out-of-school suspension days within a school year (cumulative or consecutive).
+If a student protected under IDEA or Section 504 exceeds 10 days of out-of-school suspension the IEP or 504 team will determine the appropriate compensatory services to address the missed service and/or instructional time on an individualized basis.